-Children's Grief Awareness Week (16 - 22 November 2023) supports all those who are bereaved as a child or young person and those working within childhood bereavement.
+Children's Grief Awareness Week (16 - 22 November 2023) highlights the support available to bereaved children or young people and their families.

 The Week starts on the same day as Children's Grief Awareness Day in America, linking our Week internationally.